 - External Events require review and approval of the COVID-19 Agreement (External Events).
 Internal Events require review and approval of the COVID-19 Event Checklist (University Sponsored Events).

-- Outdoor Events will follow the Governor’s Executive Order GA-32.
+- Outdoor Events will follow the Governor’s Executive Order GA-38.

 - Any in-person Event will be considered on a case-by-case basis with plans in place to maintain appropriate health and safety protocols.

-- Criteria: The health and safety of our campus community is a top priority for our University.
+Criteria: The health and safety of our campus community is a top priority for our University.
 To prevent the spread of COVID-19 and reduce the potential risk of exposure to our campus community, all Event organizers interested in hosting an Event with more than 10 participants in a non-managed venue must submit an exception request to the Event Screening Committee before moving forward with any planning.
 Requests should be submitted a minimum of seven business days prior to the Event to allow for review by the Committee.
 It is vital that all Event organizers participate in this process to take precautionary measures to protect the campus community.
-In order to effectively plan for a large Event, it is important to utilize the CDC Events and Gatherings: General Readiness Assessment & Planning Tool for planning for mitigation elements.
 All protective measures outlined by University of Houston’s COVID-19 Event Guidelines will be required as part of this Event exception request process.

 The following information must be included in the exception request (Event organizer/venue operator to ensure completion):